Article written by

 Some people should avoid smoking cannabis (and tobacco) altogether due to respiratory conditions like asthma or lung disease.
 There are lots of ways to experience marijuana that don’t involve inhaling any smoke.
 Here are some other common consumption methods:

-Cannabis is commonly infused into sweet treats like brownies, cookies, and candy.
+Cannabis is commonly used in sweet treats like brownies, cookies, and candy.
 You can also try savory recipes like edible salad dressing, sauces, and rubs.

 Creams, oils, and bath products have become popular among CBD users and people who don’t want to consume cannabis.
-Topical cooling and heating gels, for example, are especially beneficial for people managing muscle and joint pain.
+For example, topical cooling and heating gels are especially beneficial for people managing muscle and joint pain.

 Frequently Asked Questions

 Can you smoke CBD?

 Yes, you can smoke CBD in flower form, but CBD oils are not meant to be smoked.
 Some people find that smoking CBD or hemp flower is the most potent and effective way to experience the cannabinoid.

 How do I get rid of the smell of weed?

 Marijuana smoke leaves a distinctive smell in the air.
 You can reduce the weed smell by using aromatherapy candles, odor removers, or by burning incense.
 If you’re still concerned about the odor, do a load of laundry or take a long shower.
 Clean scents from detergents and shampoos help clear the air and leave spaces smelling fresh.